qupath/qubalab/README.md

 ## Getting started

-You can find the documentation on https://qupath.github.io/qubalab-docs/.
+You can find the documentation on [github pages](https://qupath.github.io/qubalab-docs/).

 This project contains the QuBaLab package in the `qubalab` folder.
 Take a look at the *Installation* section to install it.